ITRS-Group/cordial/integrations/servicenow/README.md

   2. Command line `key=value` pairs set incident fields, including earlier values above

-  3. The --severity flag feeds the `GeneosSeverityMap` in the client configuration which will overwrite and/or delete fields.
+  3. The --severity flag feeds the `geneosseveritymap` in the client configuration which will overwrite and/or delete fields.
 A delete is done if passed an literal empty string, with quotes (`""`).

-  4. Subsequent fields without values take defaults from the client `IncidentDefaults` configuration.
+  4. Subsequent fields without values take defaults from the client `incidentdefaults` configuration.
 As above, a literal empty string value (`""`) means delete any previously defined value.

 * Router receives the fields from the client as above, and then:

-  1. After the incident lookup the value in the `state` field is used as a key in the `IncidentStates` configuration, where 0 (zero) means that no active incident was found.
+  1. After the incident lookup the value in the `state` field is used as a key in the `incidentstates` configuration, where 0 (zero) means that no active incident was found.

-  2. Fields without values take any defined default from the matching router configuration `IncidentStateDefaults` lists in the order they are listed in `IncidentStates`, but a literal empty string (`""`) means delete any previous value.
+  2. Fields without values take any defined default from the matching router configuration `incidentstatedefaults` lists in the order they are listed in `incidentstates`, but a literal empty string (`""`) means delete any previous value.

 Other built-in processing, which is necessary for the Service Now incident table API to work, include: